 Pledge $10 or more

 At this support level, you will receive our e-mail newsletter with updates on the project.
 The newsletter will include pictures, information about our progress and details about the design.
 This is a great way to show your support and stay involved as the project develops.Estimated delivery:

 You will receive our email newsletter and a certificate to indicate that you have planted a tree at Pine Ridge reservation.Estimated delivery:

-You will receive earlier awards and a sage bundle from sage gathered at Pine Ridge reservation, in season.Estimated delivery:Ships within the US only
+You will receive earlier awards and a sage bundle from sage gathered at Pine Ridge reservation, in season.Estimated delivery:Only ships to: United States

-You will receive the above rewards and a handcrafted piece of art from a Lakota on Pine Ridge (you will be given a selection)Estimated delivery:Ships within the US only
+You will receive the above rewards and a handcrafted piece of art from a Lakota on Pine Ridge (you will be given a selection)Estimated delivery:Only ships to: United States

-You will receive the above awards, plus a lesson with an expert Lakota horseman and a Lakota horse, plus a dinner and visit with one of our hosts at Pine Ridge reservation, or a handmade quilt made by a Lakota (you will need to pay for your own travel if you choose an in person reward)Estimated delivery:Ships within the US only
+You will receive the above awards, plus a lesson with an expert Lakota horseman and a Lakota horse, plus a dinner and visit with one of our hosts at Pine Ridge reservation, or a handmade quilt made by a Lakota (you will need to pay for your own travel if you choose an in person reward)Estimated delivery:Only ships to: United States

 You are enabling us to make significant strides forward toward resiliency for Pine Ridge.
-You will receive all of the above, plus an entire food forest dedicated in your name.Estimated delivery:Ships within the US only
+You will receive all of the above, plus an entire food forest dedicated in your name.Estimated delivery:Only ships to: United States

 - (12 days)